JakeGWater/vpifg.com/_sources/guides/unreal-composure.rst.txt

 .. important::

-   See :doc:`unreal-timecode-genlock` on setting up timecode and genlock with the Blackmagic Decklink 8K Pro.
+   See :goto:`guides/unreal-timecode-genlock` on setting up timecode and genlock with the Blackmagic Decklink 8K Pro.

 Check that the timecode in Unreal is being driven by your custom blueprint, and the displayed time matches your camera.